Feyfeyyy/simple-file-upload/README.md

 }
 ```

-This error message will be displayed if there are any errors with the file upload:
+This error message will be displayed if there are any errors with the form:

 ```json
 {